raphaelsanchez/raphaelsanchez/README.md

 ### Hi there 👋

+Trained designer with solid experience in interface development, I know how to be an effective link between these two worlds and facilitate exchanges.
+Senior in frontend development, I am currently training on the React and VueJS frameworks on which I still consider myself a junior.

+Worried about environmental issues, the place and impact of digital technology in our world, concerned with respecting standards and web accessibility, I now seek to give meaning to my work.

+- 🌱 I’m currently learning React and improve my javascript skills
+- 👯 I’m looking to collaborate with persons aware of the need to begin an accessible and responsible digital transition.

 <!--
 **raphaelsanchez/raphaelsanchez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.